prajinkhadka/prajinkhadka.github.io/_posts/2025-05-08-using-rust-in-java.md

 ```

 Results:
-Results:
+-> simd-json parse time: 898.583 µs

-simd-json parse time: 898.583 µs
+-> Jackson parse time: 123 ms

-Jackson parse time: 123 ms
+simd-json is ~137x faster than Jackson in this benchmark.

-Result: simd-json is ~137x faster than Jackson in this benchmark.
+This blog is not about benchmarking so there might be other ways to incresae the performance on Java,  and also
-This blog is not about benchmarking so there might be other ways to incresae the performance on Java,and also I am using older version of java ( java 8), not JVM tweaks, code optimization.
+I am using older version of java ( java 8), no JVM tweaks, code optimization.
+[Italic]

 This performacne boost is not magic.
 Rust simd-json leverages SIMD(Single Instruction - Multiple Data)
 and zero-copy parsing at the lower level than what Java libraires like Jackson does becuase of JVM limitations